yeehaa123/presentation-moonconf/slides.md

 —Roland Barthes

 <!---

-Of course, philosophers, go even a step further.
+Of course, leave it to the philosophers to go even a step further.
 Roland Barthes, for instance, said that:

 “Eiffel saw his Tower in the form of a serious object, rational, useful; men return it to him in the form of a great baroque dream which quite naturally touches on the borders of the irrational ... architecture is always dream and function, expression of a utopia and instrument of a convenience.”

 To Barthes, architecture is also a expression of a future that can be, of could have been.
-To sum this up: Architecture is three things at the same time:

-1. Lived Spaces
-2. An expression of a desired future
-3. But, of course, it's also simply assemblage of building blocks.

 -->

 ---
 <img class="stretch" data-src="assets/eiffel-tower.gif">